Skip to content

 So if you're like me, and you've found yourself questioning your four-legged friend's grazing habits, then join me as we learn all about the different reasons behind this behaviour and when, if ever, it's something worth worrying about.

 Grass actually contains a good amount of fibre which helps keep your dog’s digestive system running smoothly.
+Dietary fibre from grass is essential for normal bodily functions like digestion and stool passing.
 Sometimes, eating grass can help with digestion or even ease mild constipation by encouraging things to move along naturally.
+Eating grass can also support your dog's ability to digest food and maintain a healthy digestive tract.
 So when your pup munches on a few blades of green, it can be your dog’s way of adding a bit of roughage to their diet.

 Long before dogs became our couch companions, their wild ancestors were omnivorous scavengers.
 Wolves, for example, often consumed the stomach contents of plant-eating prey which meant grass and other vegetation were part of their diet.
 Some experts believe this instinct still lingers today.
 So when your dog tucks into a patch of grass, it might just be an ancient behaviour resurfacing, not a sign of anything wrong.